OyczE/esp32-wifi-penetration-tool-esp32c5/FliperApp/README.md

 Shows up to five networks at once.
 Use **UP**/**DOWN** to move the cursor – the list scrolls automatically.
 Press **LEFT**/**RIGHT** to manually scroll the highlighted name.
 Press **OK** to toggle selection of a network.
 Selected entries are marked with `*`. **BACK** returns to the menu.

 The application communicates over UART using the default Flipper settings.
-It automatically reboots the ESP32 and clears pending console output on start so no stray characters are sent.
+It clears any pending console output on start so no stray characters are sent.

 ## Building